OctopusDeploy/blog/blog/2022-q2/verifying-backups-with-runbooks/index.md

 ---
 title: Verifying backups with Runbooks
-description: Learn how to automate the process of verifying your backups using a custom runbook
+description: Learn how to automate the process of verifying your backups using a custom runbook.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2022-06-20-1400